input-output-hk/jormungandr/doc/specs/network.md

     blockchain).
   * **DD?** : Block vs hash: block is large but contain extra useful metadata (slotid, prevhash), whereas hash is small.
-* `GetHeaders: (Hash, Offset, Count) -> [Header]`:
+* `GetChainHashes: (Hash, Offset, Count) -> [Hash]`:
-  * Fetch the Count headers starting at the Offset’ ancestor of Hash.
+  * Fetch Count block hashes going backwards in the chain, starting at the Offset’ ancestor of Hash.
     Note that this function is pure since it does backward rather than forward iteration.
 Due to the offset, it allows random access into the chain.
   * Pseudo-code implementation:
-    ```rust
+    ```
-    GetHeader(hash, offset, count):
+    GetChainHashes(hash, offset, count):
       h = hash;
-      // Note: the actual implementation won’t do a linear search, but will hop backwards O(lg n) times.
+      // Note: the actual implementation won’t do a linear search, but will
+      // use a storage index to seek to the specified offset
       for (i = 0; i < offset; i++)
         h = load_block(h).parent_hash
         if h == genesis: return
       for (i = 0; i < count; i++)
         blk = load_block(h)
-        send_header(blk.header)
+        send_hash(h)
         h = blk.parent_hash
         if h == genesis: return
     ```
+* `GetHeaders: ([Hash]) -> [Header]`:
+  * Fetch the headers (metadata summaries) of the blocks identified by hashes.
-* `GetBlocks: (Hash, Offset, Count) -> [Block]`:
+* `GetBlocks: ([Hash]) -> [Block]`:
   * Like GetHeaders, but returns full blocks.
 * `PullBlocksToTip: ([Hash]) -> Stream<Block>`:
   * Retrieve a stream of blocks descending from one of the given hashes, up to the remote's current tip.
-  * This is an easy way to pull blockchain state from a single peer, without fiddling with batching of GetBlocks requests and traffic distribution among multiple peers.
+  * This is an easy way to pull blockchain state from a single peer, for clients that don't have a need to fiddle with batched `GetChainHashes`/`GetBlocks` requests and traffic distribution among multiple peers.
-* `GetHashes: (Hash, Offset, Count) -> [Hash]`:
-  * Like GetHeaders, but returns block hashes.
 * `ProposeTransactions: [Hash(Transaction)] -> [Bool]`
   * Propose a transaction to the peer by their hashes as unique key
   * Used as submission of new transaction, but also relay of known transaction